What is Pema Chödrön?

 Tonglen

-Tonglen — Tibetan for sending and taking — is her most distinctive teaching.
-Conventional breathing instinct takes in what is pleasant and releases what is painful.
-Tonglen deliberately reverses this: breathe in the suffering, breathe out ease.
-The practice is an embodied version of bodhicitta, the vow to hold all beings in care.
-It goes against every self-protective reflex, which is, in the Vajrayāna view, exactly the point: what keeps the heart closed is the very same mechanism that the practice is designed to open.
+[Tonglen](lexicon:tonglen) is Tibetan for sending and taking, and it is her most distinctive teaching.
+The breathing instinct takes in what is pleasant and releases what is painful.
+Tonglen deliberately reverses this.
+You breathe in the suffering and breathe out ease.
+The practice is an embodied version of [bodhicitta](lexicon:bodhicitta), the vow to hold all beings in care.
+It goes against every self-protective reflex, which in the Vajrayāna view is exactly the point.
+What keeps the heart closed is the same mechanism the practice is designed to open.

 The Vajrayāna context